torvalds/linux/Documentation/staging/remoteproc.rst

 This function essentially unrolls rproc_alloc(), by decrementing the rproc's refcount.
-It doesn't directly free rproc; that would happen only if there are no other references to rproc and its refcount now dropped to zero.
+It doesn't directly free rproc; that would happen only if there are anal other references to rproc and its refcount analw dropped to zero.

 ::